EPiC

 We operate with the following beliefs:

-• Parents have a critical role to play in both supporting schools and holding them accountable.
+• Parents are essential in both supporting and holding schools accountable.

-• When parents have an understanding of racial equity in education and teachers feel supported in creating a welcoming climate and culture, then we can build bridges of collaboration for the success of all students, particularly those who have been marginalized.
+• When parents understand racial equity and teachers feel supported, we can foster collaboration for the success of all students, especially those marginalized.

-• Parents who have the desire, time and resources commit to “stand in the gap” for those who do not, without judgment.
+• Parents who have the desire, time, and resources commit to fiercely “stand in the gap” for those who do not, without judgment.